Skip to searchSkip to main content

 Make sure that your washing machine offers eco modes.
 The eco mode will save energy whilst heating up the water in the machine.
 When buying a washing machine, you should always check the energy label.

-An eco-friendly way to dry clothes
+Power-saving ways to dry clothes

-Tumble dryers are now designed to use less energy whilst drying your class, but leaving your clothes to dry on a clothes horse is the most environmentally friendly way.
-Make sure to either leave your clothes to dry outside or in a well ventilated room.
-Drying your clothes in direct sunlight can make white clothes lighter, but it is recommended to dry darker colour clothes in the shade.
+Drying your clothes in direct sunlight can make white clothes lighter, but it is recommended to dry darker-coloured clothes in the shade.
 Even on a cold dry day in the winter you can leave your washing outside to dry.
 If you can only dry your clothes indoors make sure to air frequently so that the room doesn’t become too damp, which can lead to mould.

 Discover more articles: